React Native (Expo) Installation and Setup

 Install dependencies

-# Expo dependencies npx expo install expo-linking expo-secure-store expo-sqlite expo-file-system @react-native-community/netinfo expo-image-manipulator # React Native polyfills npm i -S @azure/core-asynciterator-polyfill react-native-url-polyfill readable-stream react-native-get-random-values @bacons/text-decoder # Jazz dependencies npm i -S jazz-tools
+# Expo dependencies npx expo install expo-linking expo-secure-store expo-sqlite expo-file-system @react-native-community/netinfo expo-image-manipulator # React Native polyfills npm i -S @azure/core-asynciterator-polyfill react-native-url-polyfill readable-stream react-native-get-random-values @bacons/text-decoder react-native-fast-encoder # Jazz dependencies npm i -S jazz-tools

 - Requires at least Node.js v20.